Ac31415/ios101-project7-task-starter/README.md

-# Project 7 - *Name of App Here*
+# Project 7 - *Tasks*

 Submitted by: **Wen-Chung Cheng**

-**Name of your app** is an app that ...
-[TODO]
+**Tasks** is an app that stores tasks

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays a list of tasks
+- [x] App displays a list of tasks
-- [ ] Users can add tasks to the list
+- [x] Users can add tasks to the list
-- [ ] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
+- [x] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
-  - [ ] Note: You have to quit the app, not minimize it, in order to see the persistence.
+  - [x] Note: You have to quit the app, not minimize it, in order to see the persistence.
-- [ ] Tasks can be deleted
+- [x] Tasks can be deleted
-- [ ] Users have a calendar view via navigation controller that displays tasks
+- [x] Users have a calendar view via navigation controller that displays tasks

 The following **additional** features are implemented: